orbitalquark/textadept/docs/api.md

 	The text color of selections when another window has focus.
 - [`view.ELEMENT_SELECTION_INACTIVE_BACK`](#view.ELEMENT_SELECTION_INACTIVE_BACK)
 	The background color of selections when another window has focus.
+- `view.ELEMENT_SELECTION_INACTIVE_ADDITIONAL_TEXT`
+The text color of additional selections when another window has focus.
+- `view.ELEMENT_SELECTION_INACTIVE_ADDITIONAL_BACK`
+The background color of additional selections when another window has focus.
 - [`view.ELEMENT_CARET`](#view.ELEMENT_CARET)
 	The main selection's caret color.
 - [`view.ELEMENT_CARET_ADDITIONAL`](#view.ELEMENT_CARET_ADDITIONAL)